algrt-hm/gollm/README.md

 ## What is `gollm`?

-gollm is a simple tool that connects your terminal to powerful AI models like Google's Gemini and Perplexity.
+gollm is a simple tool that connects your terminal to powerful AI models like OpenAI's ChatGPT, Google's Gemini and Perplexity

 ## Why use `gollm`?